shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Sleep Walking

-At level 3, your mind wanders the plane, conjuring a version of you.
+Your mind wanders the plane, conjuring a version of you.
 Whenever you fall asleep, your dream self appears as an illusion of you within Cast Range of the last person, place, or thing you thought of when going to sleep.

 You can see, hear, and sense from your dream self, and you have full control over your dream self.
 Your dream self is tangible and can interact with objects.
 You can cast spells from your dream self, using your dream self’s position for the Cast Range and Tether Range.

 Your dream self has all your stats and takes damage as normal.
-If your dream self dies or drops to 0 hit points, it disappears and you wake up.
+If your dream self dies or drops to 0 hp, it disappears and you wake up.
 Then you can’t go back to sleep for at least 10 minutes.

 You have multiple different dreams at night, as dreams come and go.
 Dreams always start at a dream target.
 Dreams can end in multiple different ways:

 -   If your dream self becomes further than your Tether Range from your dream target
 -   When your dream self is near your dream target for longer than your Spell Duration
--   Your dream self falls to 0 hit points
+-   Your dream self falls to 0 hp

 When your current dream ends, your dream self disappears and you are no longer dreaming.

-When a dream ends, you must make a DC15 ability check in your spellcasting ability.
-On a success, you remember everything that happened in the dream.
-On a failure, you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.
+When a dream ends, you must make a DC15 Mental check.
+Success: you remember everything that happened in the dream.
+Failure: you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.

 While you’re sleeping but not dreaming,